openlegend/core-rules/core/SRD.md

 Feats are purchased using feat points.
 At 1st level, you have 6 feat points to spend.
 Any leftover feat points may be saved for the future.

-A searchable and filterable list of available feats can be found on the [Open Legend Website](http://www.openlegendrpg.com/feats).
+A list of available feats can be found in this SRD under the [feats section](#feats-list) and a searchable and filterable list of available banes and boons can be found on the [Open Legend Website](http://www.openlegendrpg.com/feats).

 ## Step 5: Choose Starting Equipment